On August 22, 1922, Michael Collins was killed. Clearly, as this woman's dedication illustrates, his loss is still felt today.

 "The amazing thing was indeed that Mercier Press immediately agreed and wanted to go ahead when Chrissy contacted them to talk about her project, even though she was not a historian, had never written a book and wasn't even a journalist.

-Veronique also adds that: "Amazingly, that is also what I felt when I saw 'Michael Collins - a Musical Drama,' in 2009 . . .
+Veronique also added that: "Amazingly, that is also what I felt when I saw 'Michael Collins - a Musical Drama,' in 2009 . . .
 The musical was just fantastic, I know it was very special for Bryan Flynn who wrote it and Eoin Cannon who played the part on the three occasions I saw it and gave a fabulous performance."

 All three are now good friends.
 Finally, visiting Collins's grave was a powerful moment for Veronique.

 "It is difficult to find words to describe how I felt.
 It was emotional and tears welled up in my eyes but I didn't cry and I wasn't afraid.
 It was the start of something that is still with me.
 When a person dies young, an energy is left behind.
 An energy surrounding things left undone.
 Speaking to relatives of Michael, they say they feel the same."

 So many strangers have now become firm friends due to the politician's and soldier's legacy.
 Bumping into men who—without being asked or seeking recompense—care for his grave now becomes something of a reunion for Veronique.